 Advantages and disadvantages of the multiplier method:

 The formula for this valuation method is: Enterprise value = earnings divided by capitalization rate.
 The capitalization rate shows that these returns are in the future and are subject to risk.
 The level of this assumed interest rate is subjective.
 For smaller companies it is in the range of 10-20%.
 Small changes in the interest rate have a big impact on the calculated company value.
-This earnings value method is called “simple” because it only assumes an adjusted sustainable profit.
+This earnings value method is called “simplified” because it only assumes an adjusted sustainable profit.
 There is no detailed information on future earnings trends.
 Of course, only profitable companies lead to positive ratings.
 Evaluating unprofitable companies using this method is pointless.

 Sustainable yield | 1.000.000 € |